enixnel/enixnel/README.md

 # This is Enixnel v0.1 (master build)
 The Enixnel kernel is made by literally no one, instead it is made by AI.
-The joke is since ur mom likes to vibecode so much, we made a vibecoded kernel, hence the name **Enix**nel
+The joke is since enix doesnt likes to vibecode so much, we made a vibecoded kernel, hence the name **Enix**nel

 This was made using GPT 5.1 (medium reasoning level), there is no license.
 Do whatever the fuck you want with it